Vitamin D supplements or sunshine?

 Current Vitamin D 'normal' blood levels and recommended daily intake were determined by blood tests in Caucasian populations in Europe and North America.
 Seasonal variations (low in winter, high in summer) are well documented.
 Vitamin D is however not stored in the blood, but in the fat cells (it is a fat-soluble vitamin) and in populations that live in climates in with long dark winters, high summer and low winter blood levels may reflect a normal seasonal uptake and storage cycle to maintain bone health in adults.

-Populations living in sunny climates (Australia, South Africa) may not need to store Vitamin D, as they can make it all year round following sun exposure, so have less seasonal variation and seemingly 'deficient' blood levels of vitamin D. Genetics also plays a role, and those with darker skins, coming traditionally from hot sunny climates, have low blood levels of vitamin D, but are actually less likely than Caucasians to develop the major consequence of Vitamin D deficiency, osteoporosis (see research pages Vitamin D. Who needs it?).
-In Australia, osteoporosis and Ricketts in children are more likely to be caused by dietary calcium deficiency than by vitamin D deficiency (see research page Vitamin D. Who needs it?).
+Populations living in sunny climates (Australia, South Africa) may not need to store Vitamin D, as they can make it all year round following sun exposure, so have less seasonal variation and seemingly 'deficient' blood levels of vitamin D. Genetics also plays a role, and those with darker skins, coming traditionally from hot sunny climates, have low blood levels of vitamin D, but are actually less likely than Caucasians to develop the major consequence of Vitamin D deficiency, osteoporosis.
+In Australia, osteoporosis and Ricketts in children are more likely to be caused by dietary calcium deficiency than by vitamin D deficiency.
 Thus, how we store and use Vitamin D and the genetic, climatic and cultural variations in 'normal' levels have not yet been clearly defined.
 The 'one size fits all' blood test to diagnose deficiency is not good enough!

 Effects of Vitamin D deficiency: the evidence